FSLC July 2022 response dashboard

 |Sources||Food Security Cluster / Sector|

 Support to address vulnerable populations continued in July with a major focus on urban resilience programming.
-Cash assistance remains the predominant assistance modality, which is consistent with the current response, with 83% of the support has been delivered through cash-based support.
-Only 17% of beneficiaries, in rural areas, received in-kind food assistance.
-The number of partners reporting agricultural intervention started rising this month which is a signal to the preparation of the start of summer planting season.
+Cash-based assistance remains the predominant modality, which is consistent with the current response, with 78% of the support being delivered through cash-based support.
+Only 22% of beneficiaries, in rural areas, received in-kind food assistance.
+The number of population receiving assistance remains relatively constant since the end of last lean season.